 Sonoma County and offers all the best features of Northern California — scenic coastline and beaches, the majestic Russian River, and magical redwood forests.
-Sonoma County is also the home of farm-to-table dining, many diverse festivals, fantastic farmers markets, scrumptious restaurants and over 425 wineries!
+Sonoma County is also the home of farm-to-table dining, many diverse festivals, fantastic year-round farmers markets, scrumptious restaurants and over 425 wineries!
+It is a haven for mountain bikers, road bikers, paddlers, and hikers.

-While most physicians live in Santa Rosa, you can live in quite a wide variety of settings within a 20- minute radius of Santa Rosa, including Sebastopol, Windsor, Kenwood, and the hip town of Petaluma.
-College town neighborhoods include Santa Rosa’s “JC (Junior College) area” or Rohnert Park (home to Sonoma State University) and there are beautiful rural settings in west county such as Forestville.
+While most physicians live in Santa Rosa, you can live in quite a wide variety of settings within a 20- minute radius of Santa Rosa, including Sebastopol, Windsor, Healdsburg, Kenwood, and the hip town of Petaluma.
+You will have “small city” as well as rural options.
+College town neighborhoods include the Santa Rosa’s “JC (Junior College) area” or Rohnert Park (home to Sonoma State University) and there are beautiful rural settings in west county such as Forestville.

 Kaiser Permanente Santa Rosa Medical Center

 Kaiser Permanente Santa Rosa Medical Center consists of a 173-bed hospital and four medical office buildings.
 We are the largest healthcare provider in Sonoma County, providing care to over 166,000 members.
-The hospital has 173 adult patient beds and 7 pediatric beds.
-A newly renovated labor & delivery floor has 24 labor and delivery rooms and 2 delivery operating rooms to accommodate over 2,000 annual births (up to 200 per month).
+The hospital has 173 patient beds, including a dedicated pediatric wing.
+A newly renovated labor & delivery floor has 8 labor and delivery rooms and 2 delivery operating rooms to accommodate almost 2,000 annual births (almost 200 births per month).
 The ICU has 20 beds and there are 34 emergency department bays.
 Click here to read more about the services we provide.

 Our Patient Population